afrinyouaremine/herewebegin/README.md

     <p>Okay… don’t freak out.</p>
     <p>Nothing dramatic is happening.</p>
     <p>I just decided to be bold for once.</p>
-    <p>You have this calm way of existing that shifts the room quietly.</p>
+    <p>You have this calm way of existing that quietly shifts the atmosphere.</p>
     <p>It’s impressive.
 Slightly unfair.
 But impressive.</p>
     <p>If you’re smiling right now… good.</p>
     <p>If you’re pretending not to smile… even better.</p>